EggplantPlanter/hello-world/README.md

   Game of Thrones
   Silicon Valley

-Oh! and i don't plant eggplants, but someday I will for sure.
+Oh! and I don't plant eggplants, but someday I will for sure.